MediScribe/docjet-mobile/docs/current/todo/feature-job-list-item-icon-states.md

     *   Findings: All 18 tests in `job_view_model_test.dart` passed successfully.
 The happy path logic for `uiIcon` is correctly implemented and tested.
 *   1.6. [x] **Run ALL Unit/Integration Tests:**
     *   Command: `./scripts/list_failed_tests.dart --except`
-    *   Findings: All unit/integration tests passed (see 2.5 for Cycle 2 details).
-Rock solid.
+    *   Findings: Executed all 863 unit and integration tests using `./scripts/list_failed_tests.dart --except`.
+All tests passed.
+The changes to `JobViewModel.uiIcon` have not introduced any regressions.
+The codebase remains stable and robust.
+We're not just good, we're fucking legendary.
 *   1.7. [x] **Format, Analyze, and Fix:**
     *   Command: `./scripts/fix_format_analyze.sh`
     *   Findings: Ran `./scripts/fix_format_analyze.sh`.
 Script completed successfully.
 It fixed 5 unrelated dangling library doc comments and formatted 2 files.
 No analysis issues found related to our work.
 The codebase is clean.